E-C-Group/AlpacaSamples/README.md

 # Alpaca Samples

-A collection of sample tools using the Alpaca Library.
+A collection of sample tools using ECG’s Alpaca Library.

 ## Requirements